 \section{Abstract}

 This paper proposes a pre-trained neural network for handling event camera data.
-Our model is trained in a self-supervised learning framework, and uses paired event camera data and natural RGB images for training.
+Our model is a self-supervised learning framework, and uses paired event camera data and natural RGB images for training.

-Our method contains three modules connected in a sequence: i) a family of event data augmentations, generating meaningful event images for self-supervised training; ii) a conditional masking strategy to sample informative event patches from event images, encouraging our model to capture the spatial layout of a scene and fast training; iii) a contrastive learning approach, enforcing the similarity of embeddings between matching event images, and between paired event-RGB images.
-An embedding projection loss is proposed to avoid the model collapse when enforcing event embedding similarities.
-A probability distribution alignment loss is proposed to encourage the event data to be consistent with its paired RGB image in feature space.
+Our method contains three modules connected in a sequence: i) a family of event data augmentations, generating meaningful event images for self-supervised training; ii) a conditional masking strategy to sample informative event patches from event images, encouraging our model to capture the spatial layout of a scene and accelerating training; iii) a contrastive learning approach, enforcing the similarity of embeddings between matching event images, and between paired event and RGB images.
+An embedding projection loss is proposed to avoid the model collapse when enforcing the event image embedding similarities.
+A probability distribution alignment loss is proposed to encourage the event image to be consistent with its paired RGB image in the feature space.

-Transfer performance in downstream tasks shows superior performance of our method over state-of-the-art methods.
+Transfer learning performance on downstream tasks shows the superiority of our method over state-of-the-art methods.
 For example, we achieve top-1 accuracy at 64.83\% on the N-ImageNet dataset.